Nyquase/dotfiles/README.md

 ./install.sh
 ```

+> You will have to enter your root password as the script uses `sudo`

+> Be aware that this script installs `gnome-shell-extension-manager`, this package depends on like a billion dependencies.
+I use it for the "Blur my shell" extension but there is a lot of cool gnome extensions.

-Or just cherry-pick the files you want :)
+You can also just cherry-pick the files you want :)